ClearScore/sonar/README.md

 sonar --sync-local
 ```

-_using `--sync-local` will only update affected packages, i.e. Sonar will not then run patch updates on the external dependencies._

 ##### sync-remote

 Ensure all packages are up to date.
 These might have fallen out of date after a bad publish.
 This will also ensure usages of the changed packages are kept in sync.